-These spicy Vegan Lentil Burgers are made with split red lentils and are topped with the most delicious creamy vegan avocado sauce.
+These just-so-slightly-spicy Vegan Lentil Burgers are made with split red lentils and are topped with the most delicious creamy vegan avocado sauce.
 Ready in under 20 minutes, these lentil patties are great as burgers, lettuce wraps, or in a salad.

 These burgers stand proud.
 They stand tall.
 They don't apologize for being vegan burgers at a party.

 Red lentils are one of my go-to ingredients for fast, filling, delicious, nutritious meals.
 These vegan Lentil Burgers are made with red lentils and take less than 20 minutes to make if you already have leftover red lentils.

 These lentil burger patties have a really nice flavor thanks to a few easy ingredients: sriracha, sweet paprika, garlic powder, and fresh cilantro and scallion.
 They are juuuust slightly spicy and go perfectly with the creamy vegan avocado sauce.

 I wouldn't even call them spicy, I would say they have a nice warmth to them.

 They have a fantastic texture - a little firm, chewy, but not dry.
 They taste substantial and satisfying (is that a way to describe how something tastes?
 I think so!)